twinstae/trpg-stelo/src/pages/ko/cypher-open/cyphers.md

 5 power requirement, and a starship is a level 10 power requirement.

 ### VANISHER
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** The user becomes invisible for five minutes per cypher level, during which time they are specialized in stealth and Speed defense tasks.
+- **효과:** The user becomes invisible for five minutes per cypher level, during which time they are specialized in stealth and Speed defense tasks.
 This effect ends if they do something to reveal their presence or position—attacking, using an ability, moving a large object, and so on.
 If this occurs, they can regain the remaining invisibility effect by taking an action to focus on hiding their position.

 ### VISAGE CHANGER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Changes the appearance of one human-sized creature, providing an asset to disguise tasks (easing them by two steps if the cypher is level 5 or higher).
+- **효과:** Changes the appearance of one human-sized creature, providing an asset to disguise tasks (easing them by two steps if the cypher is level 5 or higher).
 The change takes ten minutes to apply and lasts for twenty-four hours.

 ### VISUAL DISPLACEMENT DEVICE
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Projects holographic images of the user to confuse attackers.
+- **효과:** Projects holographic images of the user to confuse attackers.
 The images appear around the user, giving them an asset to Speed defense actions for ten minutes per cypher level.

 ### VOCAL TRANSLATOR
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** For twenty-four hours per cypher level, translates everything said by the user into a language that anyone can understand.
+- **효과:** For twenty-four hours per cypher level, translates everything said by the user into a language that anyone can understand.

 ### WARMTH
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** Keeps the user warm and comfortable, even in the harshest cold temperatures, for twenty-four hours.
+- **효과:** Keeps the user warm and comfortable, even in the harshest cold temperatures, for twenty-four hours.
 During this time, the user has Armor equal to the cypher’s level that protects against cold damage.

 ### WATER ADAPTER
-- **Level:** 1d6
+- **레벨:** 1d6
-- **Effect:** The user can breathe underwater and operate at any depth (without facing the debilitating consequences of changing pressure) for four hours per cypher level.
+- **효과:** The user can breathe underwater and operate at any depth (without facing the debilitating consequences of changing pressure) for four hours per cypher level.
 This cypher can also be used in the regular atmosphere, allowing the user to ignore ill effects from very low or very high atmospheric pressure.
 The cypher does not protect against vacuum.

 ### WEAPON ENHANCEMENT
-- **Level:** 1d6 + 2
+- **레벨:** 1d6 + 2
-- **Effect:** Modifies a weapon’s attack in a particular fashion for ten minutes per cypher level.
+- **효과:** Modifies a weapon’s attack in a particular fashion for ten minutes per cypher level.
 Roll a d100 for the modification.
 01–10
 Eases attack by one step
 11–20